 This seems like a no-brainer but many people do not truly know what coaching is.
 When you know better, you ultimately do better.
 Here is a standard definition:

-“An interactive process to help individuals and organizations develop more rapidly and produce more satisfying results; improving other’s ability to set goals, take action, make better decisions and make full use of their natural strengths” – The International Coach Federation
+“An interactive process to help individuals and organisations develop more rapidly and produce more satisfying results; improving other’s ability to set goals, take action, make better decisions and make full use of their natural strengths” – The International Coach Federation

 Coaching is not to be confused with mentoring and training.
 Training is putting your best into someone and mentoring is sharing the meaning of experience with someone.
 Coaching, on the other hand, is bringing out the best in someone.
 It helps to take a sales professional’s existing ability and applying certain techniques in order to develop what is already there even further.